wso2-extensions/identity-tools-cli/docs/cli-mode.md

   -h, --help              help for importAll
   -i, --inputDir string   Path to the input directory
 ```
-The ```--config``` flag can be used to provide the path to the env specific config folder which contains the ```serverConfig.json``` and ```toolConfig.json``` files with the details of the environment that needs the resources to be imported into.
-If the flag is not provided, the tool will look for the server configurations in the environment variables.
+The ```--config``` flag can be used to provide the path to the env specific config folder that contains the ```serverConfig.json``` and ```toolConfig.json``` files with the details of the environment to which the resources should be imported.
+If the flag is not provided, the tool looks for the server configurations in the environment variables.

 The ```--inputDir``` flag can be used to provide the path to the local directory where the resource configuration files are stored.
-If the flag is not provided, the tool will look for the resource configuration files at the current working directory.
+If the flag is not provided, the tool looks for the resource configuration files at the current working directory.